 i.
-Each taxpayer member is responsible for tax based on its taxable income or loss apportioned or allocated to this state, which shall include:
+Each taxpayer member is responsible for tax based on its taxable income or loss apportioned or allocated to this state

+A. Calculation of base income for combined reporting

+The combined group's apportionable net income shall be the aggregate apportionable net income or loss of each member of the combined group derived from a unitary business, which shall include:
-(a) its share of any income apportionable to this State of each of the combined groups of which it is a member, determined under Section 3.B.,

-(b) its share of any income apportionable to this State of a distinct business activity conducted within and without the state wholly by the taxpayer member, determined under [state statute for the apportionment and allocation of income].

-(c) its income from a business conducted wholly by the taxpayer member entirely within the state,

-(d) its income sourced to this state from the sale or exchange of capital or assets, and from involuntary conversions, as determined under Section 3.C.ii.(g), below,

-(e) its non-apportionable income or loss allocable to this State, determined under [state statute for the apportionment and allocation of income],
+- (a) its share of any business income apportionable to this State of each of the combined groups of which it is a member, determined under Section 3.B., - (b) its share of any business income apportionable to this State of a distinct business activity conducted within and without the state wholly by the taxpayer member, determined under [provisions for apportionment of business income], - (e) its income from a business conducted wholly by the taxpayer member entirely within the state. - (d) its income sourced to this state from the sale or exchange of capital or assets, and from involuntary conversions, as determined under Section 3.C.ii.(g), below, - (e) its nonbusiness income or loss allocable to this State, determined under [provisions for allocation of non-business income],

-(f) its income or loss allocated or apportioned in an earlier year, required to be taken into account asstate source income during the income year, other than a net operating loss, and

-(g) its net operating loss carryover or carryback.
+- (f) its income or loss allocated or apportioned in an earlier year, required to be taken into account as state source income during the income year, other than a net operating loss, and - (g) its net operating loss carryover or carryback.
 If the taxable income computed pursuant to Section 3 results in a loss for a taxpayer member of the combined group, that taxpayer member has a [state] net operating loss (NOL), subject to the net operating loss limitations, carryforward and carryback provisions of [provisions on NOLs].
-Such NOL is applied as a deduction in a prior or subsequent year only if that

-Comment [BJF1]: This section intended to allow separate calculation of credits and net operating losses.

-Formatted: Highlight

-Formatted: Strikethrough

-A. Application of tax credits and post apportionment deductions.ii.
-Except where otherwise provided, no tax credit or post-apportionment deduction earned by one member of the group, but not fully used by or allowed to that member, may be used in whole or in part by another member of the group or applied in whole or in part against the total income of the combined group; and a post-apportionment deduction carried over into a subsequent year as to the member that incurred it, and available as a deduction to that member in a subsequent year, will be considered in the computation of the income of that member in the subsequent year, regardless of the composition of that income as apportioned, allocated or wholly within this state.
+Such NOL is applied as a deduction in a prior or subsequent year only if that taxpayer has [State] source positive net income, whether or not the taxpayer is or was a member of a combined reporting group in the prior or subsequent year. - ii.
+Except where otherwise provided, no tax credit or post apportionment deduction earned by one member of the group, but not fully used by or allowed to that member, may be used in whole or in part by another member of the group or applied in whole or in part against the total income of the combined group; and a post apportionment deduction carried over into a subsequent year as to the member that incurred it, and available as a deduction to that member in a subsequent year, will be considered in the computation of the income of that member in the subsequent year, regardless of the composition of that income as apportioned, allocated or wholly within this state.

-B. Determination of taxpayer's share of the apportionable income of a combined group assigned to this State.
+B. Determination of taxpayer's share of the business income of a combined group apportionable to this State.

-The taxpayer's share of the apportionable income assigned to this State of each combined group of which it is a member shall be the product of:
+The taxpayer's share of the business income apportionable to this State of each combined group of which it is a member shall be the product of: